Slow and fast collective neutrino oscillations: Invariants and reciprocity: Invariants and Integrability

 \subsection{How Many Invariants per Mode?}

 We have identified two invariants for every mode, the length of the Bloch vector and the Gaudin invariant.
 The latter is the scalar product of the Bloch vector and the corresponding Lax vector.
-So for the fast system, we have $\bD_v^2$ and $\bD_v\cdot\bL_v$ as invariants, but in addition $\bL_v^2$ is also conserved because the Lax vector also follows a precession equation.
+So for the fast system, we have $\bD_v^2$ and $\bD_v\cdot\bL_v$ as invariants.
+On the other hand, we have in addition a whole new continuous set of conserved invariants $|\bL_u|^2$ for $u$ not belonging to the set of original velocities.
 While it is physically obvious that the system cannot have another independent invariant per mode, it is instructive to show this explicitly.

 Following the definition of the Lax vector in Eq.~\eqref{eq:Lax-fast}, its square is